-Pomaderris brunnea, and endangered shrub was observed at 10 locations across the BCAA with 253 plants recorded, and an additional five plants within the Sydney Water canal (Figure 15).
+Pomaderris brunnea, an endangered shrub was observed at 8 broad locations across the BCAA with 253 plants recorded, and an additional five plants were recorded within the Sydney Water canal (Figure 15).
 The majority of plants were observed in areas of higher quality, ungrazed SSTF (vegetation Zone 13) or in steep, inaccessible areas along creek lines (Woodhouse and Nepean Creeks) and behind fencing (Nepean River and Sydney Water Canal) where domestic stock had limited access.
 Outside of these protected areas, plants showed signs of grazing pressure and where regeneration was occurring, plants were noticeably grazed/stunted.

-Eight locations where the species was recorded, representing 246 individuals, are in proposed conservation areas and a further five individuals are within the Sydney Water Canal corridor and will not be impacted by the proposed development.
-Of the 6 plants impacted, 5 are within proposed APZ areas that will be managed as open space and it is likely that a number of these individuals and their habitat will be able to be retained during precinct planning.
-Only one plant will be directly impacted by road works.
+Six locations where the species was recorded, representing 251 individuals, are in proposed conservation areas and a further five individuals are within the Sydney Water Canal corridor and will not be impacted by the proposed development.
+Two plants are likely to be impacted by earth works associated with the construction of perimeter roads adjacent to the Sydney Water Canal.